-Memphis, TN, native Nate Darnell moved to Birmingham four years ago to pursue his hobby-turned-dream-career with the Avondale brewing team, where Spring Street Saison is the flagship beer.
+Memphis native Nate Darnell, moved to Birmingham to pursue his hobby-turned-dream-career with the Avondale Brewing Co. team, where Spring Street Saison is the flagship beer.
 Belgian-style beers are Avondale Brewing Company’s forte.
 “We are possibly the only brewery in the state that does open fermentation-style beers, which is how they were traditionally brewed in Belgium,” says Nate.
 “Most breweries have a Pale Ale or a Golden as their flagship beer, but we wanted ours to be a Saison.
 It’s great to see people really open up to a style they haven’t tried before.”
 The flagship beer is joined by Battlefield IPA, Miss Fancy’s Tripel, Vanillaphant Porter and Streetcar Kolsch, as well as other seasonal and experimental brews.
 And the brewers at Avondale are not afraid to use some really creative ingredients, such as honeysuckle, honeydew, ghost peppers and coconut, not to mention pumpkin, featured in their soon-to-be-released Cold-Blooded Pumpkin beer.

 Avondale is one of Birmingham’s hippest neighborhoods, thanks in large part to the brewery’s planting its roots there and actively supporting the local community, which continues to enjoy rapid growth.
 “Avondale is such a great place,” says Nate.
 “And there’s always something going on around here.
-We do a lot of private events in our event space upstairs and host tons of bigger events outside when the weather is nice.
-Cask & Drum will be an awesome event here on October 17, and Bone Thugs and Harmony will be performing here on Halloween!”
+We do a lot of private events in our event space upstairs and host tons of bigger events outside when the weather is nice.”

-“In 2006, when we started getting serious about brewing, there was nothing going on in the Birmingham beer scene, no Free the Hops,” says Michael Sellers, Good People Brewing Company co-owner, who had experienced more robust beers while traveling across Europe and began home brewing stateside.
+“In 2006, when we started getting serious about brewing, there was nothing going on in the Birmingham beer scene, no Free the Hops,” says Michael Sellers, co-owner of Good People Brewing Company.
 “For us, it was just the love of the beer.
 There were no grandiose ideas.
 So there was some equipment available, and we kind of just threw caution to the wind.”

-Now, Good People is Birmingham’s largest craft beer operation, distributing its flagship Pale Ale, its popular IPA, Brown Ale, Coffee Oatmeal Stout, Bearded Lady American wheat ale and Snake Handler double-IPA in cans to Alabama and Tennessee.
+Now, Good People is one of Birmingham’s largest craft beer operations, distributing its flagship Pale Ale, IPA, Brown Ale, Coffee Oatmeal Stout, Bearded Lady American wheat ale and Snake Handler double-IPA in cans around the South.
 “We’re always experimenting,” says Michael.
 “We haven’t done a lot of the wacky, fruity stuff.
 We experiment more with styles than flavors, like our Belgian Red, which is a hybrid of a Belgian beer and an Irish Red.”

 Michael says it’s been interesting to be a part of the craft beer movement in Alabama from the beginning.
 “We’ve done a lot of cutting-edge things.
 Most of our beers were the firsts in Alabama—our IPA, Snake Handler was the first double-IPA, our first high-gravity beer was Alabama’s first high-gravity beer.”
 But for all of their exciting experimentation and plans for expansion, Micheal adds, “Quality is everything.
 It’s more important than experimentation.
 It’s more important than variety.
 Quality is at our core.
 The only thing we want to do is to make the best beer we possibly can.”
 And you can sample any of their quality beers, as well as new experimental brews, in their taproom across from Regions Field downtown.

-If your feeling thirsty, head on over to your local craft brewery’s taproom for a cold one!
+If you’re feeling thirsty, head on over to your local craft brewery’s taproom for a cold one!